dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 result.error_message # => a string or nil
 ```

-Remember, we're testing the API class, not the behavior.
+Remember, we're testing the `API` class, not the behavior.

-This is the perfect spot for `test doubles`.
-A test double is an object that stands in for another one during a test.
+This is the perfect spot for `test doubles`. <b>A test double is an object that stands in for another one during a test.</b>

 To create a stand-in for an instance of a particular class, you’ll use RSpec’s `instance_double` method, and pass it the name of the class you’re imitating. <a href="https://martinfowler.com/bliki/TestDouble.html" target="_blank">Martin Fowler's article about test double</a>